Posted on

 • After: Binary library paths properly fixed → loads only bundled GStreamer → works perfectly

-Always verify that your install_name_tool commands actually succeed.
+So always verify that your install_name_tool commands actually succeed.
 Silent failures can waste hours of debugging!

 Cite: